zhaoou/notes/ml/ml_intro.md

 * example - one instance, object of data
 * feature - one field or value from example
 * label - value that we will be predicting
+* training  set - subset of examples used for training
+* test set - subset of exampes used for testing (don't use training set to test!)

 # Supervised vs Unsupervised